denisdefreyne/cri/README.md

 The {Cri::CommandDSL#run} method takes a block with the actual code to execute.
 This block takes three arguments: the options, any arguments passed to the command, and the command itself.

+Commands can have subcommands.
+For example, the `git` commandline tool would be represented by a command that has subcommands named `commit`, `add`, and so on.
+Commands with subcommands do not use a run block; execution will always be dispatched to a subcommand (or none, if no subcommand is found).

+To add a command as a subcommand to another command, use {Cri::Command#add_subcommand}, like this:

+	root_cmd.add_command cmd_add
+	root_cmd.add_command cmd_commit
+	root.cmd.add_command cmd_init

 Contributors
 ------------